TwoRavens/TwoRavens/submodules/xta3ta2-api-2019.1.22/README.md

 * The placeholder can be only the last step in the pipeline.
 * All primitive steps should have all their hyper-parameters fixed.

-These restrictions effectively mean that a pipeline template can only specify a directed acyclic graph of preprocessing primitives that transforms one or more input Dataset container values into a *single* transformed Dataset container value, which is the input to the placeholder step (and future sub-pipeline in its place).
+These restrictions effectively mean that a pipeline template can only specify preprocessing primitives which transform one or more input Dataset container values into a *single* transformed Dataset container value as input to the placeholder step (and future sub-pipeline in its place).
-There are no additional restrictions on the types of individual primitives that can be used within the pipeline template, although impact on downstream TA2 processing should be assessed before a given primitive is used.

 Relaxation: Individual systems can relax those restrictions.
 For example, they might allow a placeholder step to have postprocessing primitive steps after it.
 In this case postprocessing